yetison/MMM-HuaweiSolar/README.md

-This is a Huawei-SmartMeter Module for MagicMirror
+This is a Huawei-SmartMeter Module for <a href="https://magicmirror.builders/">MagicMirror²<a/>

 <img src="img/MagicMirror_modules_MMM-HuaweiSolar.png">